 - ¾ tsp salt

-- Place the eggs in a small pot and add enough cold water to cover the eggs by about 1 inch.
-Bring to a boil, turn off heat but leave on burner, cover and let sit for 10 minutes.
+- Hard-boil the eggs (this can be done in advance.
+And I won’t mind if you buy ready-peeled hard-boiled eggs to save time. 🙂 ) Place the eggs in a small pot and add enough cold water to cover the eggs by about 1 inch.
+Bring to a boil, turn off the heat, cover, and let sit for 10 minutes.
 Lift the eggs out with a slotted spoon and plunge into a bowl of ice water.
 After 10 minutes, peel and set aside.
-(This can be done in advance.
-And I won’t mind if you buy ready-peeled hard-boiled eggs to save time. 🙂 )

-- While the eggs are cooling, make the soup: Place cucumber, kefir, yogurt, avocado, garlic, lemon juice, dill, salt and ice cubes in a blender and process into a smooth, creamy liquid.
-Season to taste with salt, pepper and lemon juice.
+- While the eggs are chilling, make the soup: Place cucumber, kefir, yogurt, avocado, garlic, lemon juice, dill, salt, and ice cubes in a blender and process into a smooth, creamy liquid.
+Season to taste with salt, pepper, and lemon juice.